CarteraMesh/fireblocks-sdk-rs/docs/BlockchainsAssetsApi.md

 > models::ListAssetsResponse list_assets(blockchain_id, asset_class, symbol, scope, deprecated, ids, page_cursor, page_size, idempotency_key)
 List assets

-Retrieves all assets supported by Fireblocks in your workspace, providing extended information and enhanced performance compared to the legacy `supported_assets` endpoint.</br>   **Note**:  - We will continue displaying and supporting the legacy ID (API ID).
-Since not all Fireblocks services fully support the new Assets UUID, please use only the legacy ID until further notice.</br>
+Retrieves a paginated list of all assets supported by Fireblocks in your workspace.  **Note:** We will continue to support and display the legacy ID (API ID).
+Since not all Fireblocks services fully support the new Assets UUID, please use only the legacy ID until further notice.

 ### Parameters